mmagyar/ImmUI/README.md

  This means that this UI library can be used anywhere where you can run scala; JVM, JS, Native

- #### Nothing is tied to the concept of source
+ #### Nothing is tied to the concept of pixels
- The widget graph can be rendered and any resolution without artifacts, or even rendered into non-raster formats, such as SVG or HTML.
+ The widget graph can be rendered at any resolution without artifacts, or even rendered into non-raster formats, such as SVG or HTML.
 This also makes it possible, and easy to interface with existing UI libraries

  #### Modularity
  The widgets and graphical primitives are in no way tied to any renderer or input method.